Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Pipelines work for small projects, mid-size firms, and at scale.
 All it takes is a pragmatic approach to the implementation to achieve improved performance, efficiency, ROIs, and reduced cost.

 At Parasoft, we live by the phrase “Test Early – Test Continuously.”
 Paired with automated compliance and leveraging AI, our tools aim to make lives for human developers and testers just a bit easier.
-Implementing CI/CD pipeline with QA is just another way to accomplish this goal.
+Implementing a CI/CD pipeline with QA is just another way to accomplish this goal.